m12t/blindr/tasklist.md

 1. set pico RTC using parsed ZDA datetime data
     ✅ be able to parse NMEA data and manipulate variables into the desired types

-1. listen to and act on the 3 position toggle switch for manually controlling blindr
 1. write out the code for stepper edge finding based on startup protocol.
     - on startup, use the three position toggle switch to move the blinds all the way to one extreme (eg. fully closed down) and then repeat this on the other edge.
 A count will be taken by the stepper to track the limits so it doesn't damage the blinds by over indexing when trying to maneuver them. incorporate a high sleep time between steps to move the blinds slowly so a precise edge can be found.
 1. build out the solar functions (sunrise/sunset,etc.)
 1. be able to set alarms? or whatever's the best method for sleeping between solar events (though still must listed for toggle switch input...)
 1. be able to power on/off gnss module as needed.
-1. evaluate the best way to manage the global variables like lat & long, etc. can they be written to non-volatile memory? which structure of storage is best, simple global vars or structs? (don't actually want non-volatile mem since you want new coordinates on each power cycle as a way to reset the coordinates, example if you move across the country.)

 1. on startup, wait for satellite lock.
 1. the configurations can't be saved to flash on the GNSS chip, so code will need to be added to change the configs every startup.
-1. use PIO and interrupts on GPIO (toggle switch) to efficiently wait on input instead of bit banging
-    > see: logic_analyser.c example in pico-examples/pio
-1. use PIO for controlling the stepper instead of bit banging the rising edge? no. GPIO is sufficient
 1. replace the GNSS uart interrupt architecture with PIO and DMA
 1. precisely calculate daylight savings times using day of the week (see: https://cs.uwaterloo.ca/~alopez-o/math-faq/node73.html).
 This also means setting the DOTW in the datetime struct.
-1. since the reliability of the switch isn't perfect for triggering automation or not, assume automation is desired and perform an independent check before actually moving the blinds by evaluating current_position, and gpio_get(pin) value to see if the switch is flipper or not.

 COMPLETE: